AbhiraajSharma/EDA_CMU/README.md

 ## Overview

 This workbook explores the CMU Movies Dataset along with their plot summaries and a list of oscars.
-It explores the distributions, patterns and nuances of the dataset, and then answer a set of questions through analysis of the data.
+It explores the distributions, patterns and nuances of the dataset, and then answers a set of questions through analysis of the data.

 ## Table of Contents